Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

-\begin{itemize} \item The equilibrium Nash welfare cannot increase; otherwise, the equilibrium distribution in the new profile would also have a higher Nash welfare than the equilibrium distribution of the original profile, with respect to the original valuations; but this contradicts \Cref{lem:eqisnash}.
-However, the equilibrium Nash welfare might remain constant if $x$ is not among the critical charities of agent~$i$. \item Similarly, the utility of agent $i$ under the equilibrium distribution cannot increase: if agent $i$'s utility with the new valuation is larger under the new equilibrium, this implies that her utility with the original valuation is also larger in the new equilibrium and thus, there exists a beneficial manipulation (reporting exactly that new valuation instead).
+\begin{itemize} \item The maximal Nash welfare cannot increase; otherwise, the equilibrium distribution in the new profile would also have a higher Nash welfare than the equilibrium distribution of the original profile, with respect to the original valuations, contradicting \Cref{thm:unique-eq-distribution}.
+However, the maximal Nash welfare can remain constant if $x$ is not among agent $i$'s critical charities. \item Similarly, the utility of agent $i$ under the equilibrium distribution cannot increase: if agent $i$'s utility with the new valuation is larger under the new equilibrium distribution, this implies that her utility with the original valuation is also larger in the new equilibrium distribution and thus, there exists a beneficial manipulation (reporting exactly that new valuation instead).
 This would contradict strategyproofness of \edr (\Cref{thm:strategyproof}).
 However, agent $i$'s utility might remain constant if $x$ is not among her critical charities. \end{itemize}